Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Proofs of statements in the main text

-i.e., the set of vertices is the universe, and we add an edge between any $H$-vertex $u$ and a vertex $v \in \semanticsQFBAPA(S_H)$, and the labeling for features is directly given $X_{x_i = k}$.
-Note that the labeling is well-defined because of formulas 1 and 2.
+i.e., the set of vertices is the universe, and we add an edge between any $H$-vertex $u$ and a vertex $v \in \semanticsQFBAPA(S_H)$, and the labeling for features is directly given by $X_{x_i = k}$.
+Note that the labeling is well-defined because of \Cref{lemma:tr-entailed-equations}.\ref{hintikka:unique}.